Ferocious Hurricane Season Goes Through November And We're Already Running Out Of Names

 — Met Office Storms (@metofficestorms) September 17, 2017

-“So how do hurricanes get their names?” you may wonder.
-The National Oceanic and Atmospheric Administration (NOAA)’s Hurricane Research Division first explains the word “hurricane” derives from the Mayan creator god Hurakan, who “blew his breath across the Chaotic water and brought forth dry land and later destroyed the men of wood with a great storm and flood.
+The National Oceanic and Atmospheric Administration (NOAA)’s Hurricane Research Division explains that the word “hurricane” derives from the Mayan creator god Hurakan, who “blew his breath across the Chaotic water and brought forth dry land and later destroyed the men of wood with a great storm and flood.”
 Reuters adds the Island Caribs of the Lesser Antilles islands gave these storms the name “Hurican,” their god of evil.
-The Spanish picked up on the name we wound up adopting it as well.
+The Spanish picked up on the name and we wound up adopting it as well.

-The venerable Old Farmer’s Almanac goes on to explain hurricanes’ names are chosen by the World Meteorological Organization (WMO).
+The venerable Old Farmer’s Almanac goes on to explain that hurricane names are chosen by the World Meteorological Organization (WMO).
 The names cycle every six years and the ones for the most devastating storms — like Hurricane Katrina — are retired and never get used again.
 Hurricanes and storms used to be named after women, but now the WMO alternates between women’s and men’s names.

+As with many things in modern life, the naming system for storms began after World War II.
+Dan Kottlowski, a senior meteorologist at Accuweather, explained the U.S. military began naming storms in order to study them.

+“During World War II it became highly noticed that [the United States] was losing ships in the West Pacific because of hurricanes.
+So, coming out of the war, a large amount of research took place to understand these storms and make people more aware of them.
+As a part of that project, [the military] started naming them.”

+The WMO uses the same system for storms in the Eastern Pacific ocean, but the list has 24 names because only Q and U get dropped.
+Storms in the Central-North Pacific basin are named according to four, 12-name lists.

+Storms only get names when they hit tropical storm level with sustained winds of 39 mph.
+After a storm shows sustained winds of more than 73 mph, it gets upgraded to a hurricane.

-Last Tuesday, WWLTV‘s meteorologist Alexandra Cranford tweeted a list of this year’s hurricane names.
-Even without Hurricanes Lee, Maria, Nate, and Otis crossed out, the list of remaining names looks awfully short.
+Last Tuesday, WWLTV‘s meteorologist, Alexandra Cranford, tweeted a list of this year’s hurricane names.
+Even without Hurricanes Lee, Maria, Nate, and Otis crossed out, the list of remaining names is noticeably short.

 Checking on that list of #hurricane season #names… we've made it to 11.
 Up next is Lee but no sign of it right now pic.twitter.com/DD7W46EhVm